A cGAN Ensemble-based Uncertainty-aware Surrogate Model for Offline Model-based Optimization in Industrial Control Problems: Experiment on Discrete Control

+\textbf{Doubly Robust (DR) estimator}: The DR estimator takes the advantage of both the DM estimates and the importance weights to provide a more robust evaluation of the expected reward for a proposed policy.
+Specifically, we adopt the DR estimator in \cite{dudik2014doubly} as shown below: where $\hat{r}(\mathbf{x}_k,\mathbf{u}_k)$ is the expected reward for a log control using the predictive model in the DM estimator.

-In Table~\ref{tab:ope}, we present the calculated metrics for different policies using the four OPE methods.
-As can be seen, the control policy learned by our proposed method achieves the best metric on three out of four OPE methods.
-In the metrics for IPS and DR, our method outperforms the baselines with a clear margin.
-The only exception for which our method does not achieve the best metric is DM.
-We believe this is because the DM method suffers from high bias in our case since we cannot train an accurate model to directly predict rewards given conditional and control parameters as inputs.
+In Table~\ref{tab:ope}, we present the calculated metrics for different policies using the WIS and DR methods.
+As can be seen, the control policy learned by our proposed method achieves the best metric using both methods.